jakobberndt/jakobberndt.github.io/_pages/research.md

 &nbsp;

-<a href="" target="_blank">Synthetic Samples Improve Zero-Shot Cross-Target Generalization: A Study on Stance Detection in the Financial Domain</a> (with Nigel Collier, Costanza Conforti, Chryssi Giannitsarou, Mohammad Taher Pilehvar, Flavio Toxvaerd)
+<a href="" target="https://www.aclweb.org/anthology/2021.wassa-1.19/">Synthetic Samples Improve Zero-Shot Cross-Target Generalization: A Study on Stance Detection in the Financial Domain</a> (with Nigel Collier, Costanza Conforti, Chryssi Giannitsarou, Mohammad Taher Pilehvar, Flavio Toxvaerd)<br>
 <em>Proceedings of the Eleventh Workshop on Computational Approaches to Subjectivity, Sentiment and Social Media Analysis</em>

 <a href="" target="https://www.aclweb.org/anthology/2021.wassa-1.19/">[paper]</a>